-Recently legalized in New York in late 2014, buyer's rebates were meant to reduce transaction costs for buyers and boost competition among New York real estate brokers.
+Legalized in New York in late 2014, buyer's rebates were meant to reduce transaction costs for buyers and boost competition among New York real estate brokers.

-“The concept of a buyer’s rebate is fairly simple," explains Chase Marsh, co-founder Prevu, a NYC real estate brokerage that gives substantial rebates to buyers and sellers.
-"A typical sales commission in NYC is five to six percent of the sale price and is paid by the seller.
+“The concept of a buyer’s rebate is fairly simple," explains Chase Marsh, co-founder of Prevu, a NYC real estate brokerage that gives substantial rebates to buyers and sellers.
+"A typical sales commission in NYC is 5 to 6 percent of the sale price and is paid by the seller.
 If a buyer is working with their own broker, the commission is split between the buyer's and seller's brokers, with each netting about 2.5 to 3 percent of the purchase price.
 If the buyer's agent agrees to give a portion of their commission directly to the buyer, that's a buyer's rebate."

 What's the difference between asking for a buyer's rebate and negotiating the broker's commission?

 Essentially, negotiated commissions are paid by the seller, and a buyer’s rebate comes from the buyer’s broker.

 When a broker is negotiating a commission, they’re doing so with the seller.
 The seller typically pays 6 percent of the purchase price.
 If there’s a buyer’s broker, 3 percent (half) of that commission goes to the seller’s broker, and 3 percent (the other half) to the buyer’s broker.